sakasute/weather-app/README.md

 1. Search for a city with the search bar.

-- Both, just a city name and a city name and two-letter country code separated by a comma works.
+- Both, just a city name and a city name and two-letter country code separated by a comma, work.
 - If just a city name is used, OpenWeatherMap gives you its first guess as result.
 - E.g. search "London" gives you "London, GB" but "London, US" gives you "London, US".